The Museum offers the following services:

 Found something interesting?

-The Museum has some great resources to help you identify rocks, coins, bones and other types of objects.
-The Study (on the third floor of the Museum) has lots of identification keys and guides, as well as expert advice on how to go about identifying things including bones, meteorites and archaeological objects.
+You can use our resources to identify rocks, coins, bones and other types of objects.
 If you want to compare things you’ve found with our collections, you can book an appointment at the Collections Study Centre.
-If you still can’t work out what your object is, you can leave it with the Collections Study Centre and a member of staff will see if they can identify it within a fortnight.
+If you still can’t work out what your object is, you can leave it with the Collections Studio and a member of staff will see if they can identify it within a fortnight.

 We encourage people to carry out their own research on our collection, history and activities, whether they are doing this as part of their education, their job or for their own interest.